noahlatzel/CSGORollHelper/README.md

-# HSP Helper
+# CSGORoll Helper
-This Chrome Extension allows you to easily book sports courses at the University of Münster by just checking a checkbox.
-It saves you time by automating the process of filling out the form and submitting it.
+This Chrome Extension allows you to easily leverage the positive expected value on triple green jackpots on CSGORoll.

 ## Installation
 1. Download the source code from the Github repository.